KevinHuo/pili-android-live-demo/README.md

 # pili-android-live-demo
-A demo that can show live and play video , whitch base on Pili SDK.
+A demo that can show live and play video , whitch is based on Pili SDK.